sreekumart/sdl-projekt/README.md

 python based soundcloud music file downloader

 # Usage
-  1.Copy the SoundCloud URL for a particular music file 2.Execute the sdl.py
+  1.Copy the SoundCloud URL for a particular music file<br>
+  2.Execute the sdl.py<br>
-  3.enter the URL as input upon prompt
+  3.enter the URL as input upon prompt<br>
-  4.enter the path to be downloaded to upon prompt(optional) 5.enter the client id (if the included one is expired,check the clientid file in the sdl module)(optional)
+  4.enter the path to be downloaded to upon prompt(optional)<br>
+  5.enter the client id (if the included one is expired,check the clientid file in the sdl module)(optional)

 # Requirement